This guide details how to easily take the Athens to Aegina ferry from Piraeus. Read on to find out more!

 I boarded the boat around 15 minutes before it departed and had to remove myself.
 The water wasn’t choppy but the smooth rocking of the boat made me queasy.
 The ride itself was fine.
 If you get seasick, do bring some bands or pills with you before the trip.

-I don’t get seasick and I still felt nauseous.
+I don’t get seasick and I still feel nauseous.
 I recommend these seabands for ferries.

 I would also recommend having your camera ready and equipped for photos.

-They will store your bag separately once getting on the ferry, so if you want to go to the back or side tours to video or photograph, make sure you have your stuff handy!
+They will store your bag separately once you get on the ferry, so if you want to go to the back or side tours to video or photograph, make sure you have your stuff handy!

 Once You Arrive at Aegina from Athens